 Happy National Pizza Day!
-What better way to celebrate than by making your own pizza from crust to finish.
+What better way to celebrate than by making your own homemade pizza from crust to finish.
 It’s so easy, all you need is Pamela’s all-purpose artisan blend and your favorite pizza toppings.
 Check out the recipe below!

 Artisan Pizza Crust With Pamela’s All-Purpose Flour